 Surveys are conducted by selecting timely themes, such as the issues faced by SMEs, industries centered around SMEs, and trends in regional economies.
 Further research is conducted based on the survey results.
-Research findings are compiled into papers and reports, and are disseminated by means of journals, books, and other publications, as well as by way of academic societies, various types of research projects, and symposia.
+Research findings are compiled into papers and reports, and are disseminated by means of journals, books, and other publications, as well as by way of academic societies and various types of research projects, etc.

-Most papers, reports, and survey results can be viewed on JFC's website.
+Some of papers, reports, and survey results can be viewed on JFC's website in English.